Home / News / Technology / Donald Trump Says China Would Approve TikTok Deal in ’15 Minutes’ If 54% Tariffs Were Lowered

 Trump Favors TikTok Joint Venture

-While the original bill aimed for a full sale of TikTok to an American firm, ByteDance has publicly dismissed that notion.
+While the original bill targeting TikTok aimed for a full sale of the app to an American firm, ByteDance has publicly dismissed that notion.

 Meanwhile, Trump expressed his preference for a joint venture that would give Chinese and American partners a stake in TikTok.

-Vice President JD Vance and National Security Advisor Michael Waltz are reportedly leading the White House’s efforts to broker a deal.
+Vice President JD Vance and National Security Advisor Michael Waltz reportedly led the White House’s efforts to broker a deal.
+However, the recent firing of the head of the National Security Agency could complicate negotiations going forward.

 Potential U.S. Buyers

-Negotiations are ongoing, and several U.S. businesses and even the U.S. government have been considered potential buyers.
+With negotiations ongoing, several U.S. businesses and even the U.S. government have been considered potential buyers.

 Some of the more credible candidates are Oracle, Microsoft, and a coalition of investors led by Frank McCourt, which includes Kevin O’Leary and Reddit founder Alexis Ohanian.